 It’s not enough to focus all of your marketing budget and efforts on the weeks surrounding your book’s launch.
 Most of these steps are things you’ll need to work at consistently, even after your book has been published.

 And since social media and marketing strategies are always evolving, it’s important to keep studying and stay informed.
 Try reading up on the top marketing books, and make use of helpful marketing tools to make sure your plans run smoothly.

-Do Publishers Promote Your Book?
+How Do I Promote My Book?

 The efforts that publishers put into marketing their books can vary greatly.
 If you’ve been picked up by one of the Big Five, you’ll certainly have more connections and resources at your disposal, but that doesn’t mean that traditional publishers will do everything for you.